oscarrr/newsboard/readme.txt

 Tested up to: 3.6
 Stable tag: 1.0.71

 Newsboard is a jQuery News and RSS feed auto-scroller.
-Latest posts, most commented posts, posts from specific categories and more options can be set.
+Latest posts, most commented posts, posts from specific categories, scrolling types and more options are available.

 == Description ==